THE NEUHOFF DISTRICT: Salvaging a Landmark Almost Lost

-Firm: Kimley-Horn | Role: Local Lead Landscape Architect | Years Active: 2019-2021 | Project Status: Under Construction
+Firm: Kimley-Horn | Role: Local Lead Landscape Architect (DD-CD-CA) | Years Active: 2019-2021 Project Status: Complete | Collaborator: Future Green Studio

-Photo credits: Smith Gee Studio and Neuhoff
+Photo credits: Smith Gee Studio and The Neuhoff District

 Next